stepanenko/angular-apps/readme.md

 **To clone the repo:**
 - `heroku git:clone -a brad-mern`

-App is running at: https://brad-mern.herokuapp.com
+Deprecated (no DB) app is running at: https://brad-mern.herokuapp.com